↑

 • Crumbled queso fresco and additional cilantro are excellent additional topping ideas for these Asian tacos.

 • Store leftovers separately in airtight containers in the refrigerator.
-Use with 3-4 days.
+Consume within 3 to 4 days.

 FAQ’s